Searching ...

 Spartanburg

-The city of Spartanburg was formed in 1785 and was named after a part of the military known as the Spartan Regiment.
-The past few decades have seen developers trying to breathe new life into its downtown commercial district.
-It has since resulted in the remodeling of Morgan Square, the relocation of various businesses downtown, as well as the restoration of many historic structures.
+Historic Spartanburg was formed in 1785 and was named after a part of the military known as the Spartan Regiment.
+The past few decades have breathed new life into its downtown commercial district.
+The remodeling of Morgan Square and the restoration of many historic structures have lured businesses downtown.

-Young professionals find this city appealing, not just for its employment options, which include international companies such as Adidas, Denny’s, BMW, and others, but also for the inexpensive real estate.
-Furthermore, it offers great parks and outdoor spaces, perfect for mountain biking, hiking, and other such activities.
+Young professionals find this city appealing, not just for its employment options, which include international companies such as Adidas, Denny’s, and BMW, but also for the inexpensive real estate.
+The expansive parks and outdoor spaces are perfect for mountain biking, hiking, and other activities.

-However, if you’re looking for beaches and waves, this is not an option.
+However, this is not an ideal if you’re looking for beaches and waves.
 But, if you’re willing to drive, here are a few places to consider:

-• Charleston is a 3 hour and 9-minute drive away via the I-26 E and is 202.6 miles long.
+• Charleston is a 3-hour and 10-minute drive away via the I-26 E and is 202.6 miles.
+The nearly direct southeast route makes it the fastest beach to reach.

-• Myrtle Beach is an extra-long drive and will take up 4 hours and 9 minutes of your time on a good day.
-The 241.4-mile drive will take you through I-26 E and I-20 E, where you might experience traffic along the way, depending on how early you start your trip.
+• Myrtle Beach is an extra-long drive.
+Plan for over 4 hours of your time on a good day.
+The 241.4-mile drive will take you through I-26 E and I-20 E.

-• Kiawah Island is 226.1 miles away and will take around 3 hours and 46 minutes to reach via the I-26 E.
+• Kiawah Island is 226.1 miles away and will take around 3 hours and 46 minutes to reach via the I-26 E route.

-• Hilton Head will take just as long as Kiawah to drive as you travel 240.8 miles via the I-26 E as well.
+• Hilton Head will take just as long to drive as Kiawah, as you also travel 240.8 miles via the I-26 E.

 Greenville

-There are also several festivals celebrated annually in the city, such as Euphoria Greenville, a culinary event that takes place over four days; New South Comedy Festival, a comedy festival celebrated over ten days; and the Shakespeare Festival.
+Several festivals are celebrated annually in the city, such as Euphoria Greenville, a four-day culinary event; the New South Comedy Festival, a ten-day comedy festival; and the Shakespeare Festival.

-Just as its name suggests, Greenville provides its residents with plenty of gorgeous parks and green spaces around the city.
+Just as its name suggests, Greenville residents have plenty of gorgeous parks and green spaces around the city.
 However, there aren’t any beaches here, so you’ll need to make your way to one of these beautiful places:

 • Charleston is 212.9 miles away and takes 3 hour and 13 minutes to drive using the I-26 E.

-• Myrtle Beach can be reached via the I-20 E and is a 251.7-mile drive, which should take around 4 hours and 13 minutes.
+• Myrtle Beach is 251.7 miles away via the I-20 E and should take around 4 hours and 13 minutes to reach.

 • Kiawah is also within reach but is also a long 236.4-mile drive at 3 hours and 50 minutes via the I-26 E.